SoftwareHeritage/swh-loader-tar/README.md

 so please be consistent).

-If problem arises during tarball message computation, a message will be outputed with the tarball that present a problem.
+If problem arises during tarball message computation, a message will be output with the tarball that present a problem.

 It will displayed the number of tarball messages sent at the end.